-Protect any surfaces in the work area to avoid damage caused by falling tiles and be aware of any sharp pieces of tile on the floor.
+Protect surfaces in the work area to avoid damage from falling tiles and be aware of any sharp pieces of tile on the floor.

 When all the tiles have been removed, the wall surface needs to be prepared for the new tiles and adhesive.